Carmen Planas: Social works

 When World War II came to the Philippines, Planas did not stop serving her fellows.
 She did some undercover work, rendered exemplary service to the guerillas.
 She was always seen bringing food and other forms of aid to hospitals and to the homes of the injured ex-servicemen.
 After the war, she served in various positions in the government.
-She became the governor and secretary of the Philippine National Red Cross, legal adviser to the Philippine Association of Women Doctors, the Filipino Youth Symphony Organization, and the Women's International League.
+She became the governor and secretary of the Philippine National Red Cross, She was also legal adviser to the Philippine Association of Women Doctors, the Filipino Youth Symphony Organization, and the Women's International League.

 In recognition of her excellent work, she was sent by the Philippine National Red Cross as the lone delegate to the convention of Red Cross governors in Oslo, Norway.
 She was also the Philippines Lawyers Association delegate to the Lawyers International Conference in Monte Carlo, Monaco.

 Death and legacy

-She died at the Grant Hospital in Chicago, Illinois, on August 25, 1964, at the age of 50.
+Planas died at the Grant Hospital in Chicago, Illinois, on August 25, 1964, at the age of 50.
 Planas had devoted her life to public service, and was never married.
 She had a simple philosophy in life:"I just do the best I can in any given problem.
 The results I leave to God who must have a reason for everything that happens."
-A street in Tondo, Manila, was renamed after her.
+A street in the Manila districts of Tondo and San Nicolas was renamed after her.